cardillan/mindcode/doc/syntax/SYNTAX-6-OPTIMIZATIONS.markdown

 ## Expression Optimization

-This optimization looks for sequences of mathematical operations that can be performed more efficiently.
+This optimization looks for certain expressions that can be performed more efficiently.
 Currently, the following optimizations are available:

 * `floor` function called on a multiplication by a constant or a division.
 Combines the two operations into one integer division (`idiv`) operation.
 In the case of multiplication, the constant operand is inverted to become the divisor in the `idiv` operation.
+* `sensor var @this @x` and `sensor var @this @y` are replaced by `set var @thisx` and `set var @thisy` respectively.
+  Data Flow Optimization can then apply [constant propagation](#constant-propagation) to the `@thisx`/`@thisy` built-in constants.
 * All set instructions assigning a variable to itself (e.g. `set x x`) are removed.

+If the optimization level is `aggressive`, the following additional expressions are handled:

+* If the `@constant` in a `sensor var @constant @id` instruction is a known item, liquid, block or unit constant, the Mindustry's ID of the objects is looked up and the instruction is replaced by `set var <id>`, where ID is a numeric literal.
+Mindcode contains a list of known Mindustry objects and their IDs, obtained by using Mindustry Metadata Extraction extension on the latest Mindustry version.
+These IDs are expected to be immutable, but the optimization can be turned off by setting the optimization level to `basic` if the actual IDs turn out to be different from used Mindcode's IDs.

 ## If Expression Optimization